 Address Verification System (AVS) is a security feature that verifies the billing address of the cardholder.
 It does this by comparing the billing address the shopper enters with the one on file at the payment card company.
+AVS validates the Street Address and Zip/Postal code of the shopper.

 The advantages of using AVS include better protection against fraud, and lower interchange fees in the United States (you can qualify for the lowest rate).